 In the Electoral College, however, those states do vote unanimously.
 That 55 percent gets magically transformed into 100 percent, and the voice of Republican and other non-Democratic voters is totally silenced.
-(How’s that for tyranny of the majority?)
+(How’s that for tyranny of the majority?
+If those millions of GOP and other voters just stayed home, it wouldn’t alter the election one whit.)
 As a result all of the 84 electoral votes belonging to those states are awarded to the preferred candidate.
 Those 84 represent 15.6 percent of the total 538.
+Thus, while Democratic voters in these two states contribute about 10 percent of the popular vote, they contribute 15.6 percent of the electoral vote.
 And as you probably realize, 15.6 is more than 10.

 Furthermore, it’s quite possible that in some elections, the difference could be even more lopsided.
 Suppose you had several candidates splitting the field, and as a result the preferred candidate of NewYorkandCalifornia receives only 25 percent of the vote.
 That would be only 4.5 percent of the total — and the Electoral College percentage would still be 15.6.